Compass/compass/doc-src/content/help/tutorials/spriting.markdown

 * vertical - default
 * horizontal - lays images out side by side
 * diagonal - lays images out corner to corner none of the spacing of padding options are taken into account
-* smart - lays the images out using a bin packing algorithm which allows for much smaller surface areas in your sprite files
+* smart - lays the images out using a bin packing algorithm which allows for much smaller surface areas in your sprite files - does not support spacing or padding

 Example: